LouisRossouw/PIPEDREAMS/README.md

 - This is an ongoing personal project for myself, for my team, i work on this after hours in my freetime, so it has been a slow but fun process so far trying to figure out how to build a animation VFX Pipeline!

-- * Looking at doing a major rebuild soon, after i have learnt some new things.
+- Looking at doing a major rebuild/restructure soon.

 - Currently, PipeDreams is a basic Pipeline (mostly a DCC launcher for now) that allows a small team of 3D artists to work seemlessly together on the same projects,